Chapter 21:

 “Planned obsolescence isn’t the crime, here.
 It's these savings!”
 I could hear her distant voice crying in the store, directly addressing me.

-So, walking over to the trash can, I threw the wand into the one-way portal to the Cosmic Sea, where there were now three of these magic items vying for an ear to listen to their absurdities.
+So, walking over to the trash can, I threw the wand into the one-way portal to the Cosmic Sea, where there were now four of these magic items vying for an ear to listen to their absurdities.

 “Damn, going to need to buy another.
 Or I guess I could just learn the spell.
 Nah, I’m not going to do that.
 Anyways, sorry Sharzin, I interrupted—Sharzin?”